 - Have a reliable way to get to the Farm or be able to get to Carr Mill Mall to access the Farm shuttle.

 - Recognizing crops and judging their readiness for harvest

 - Harvest technique as practiced by market farmers

 - Post-harvest handling for shelf-life and food safety

 - Bunching, bagging, and packing CSA-style produce shares

 - Accomplishing a task on a time budget

 - Punctuality and reliability

 How can I apply?

-Print out the file below, fill it out and return in person, via postage or email to our Program Manager below:
+Download, print out, and fill out the attached application at the top of the page and return in person, via postage or email to our Program Manager at the address(es) below: